 Food Safety Training Must-Haves

 The basics of food safety training include teaching employees to practice good sanitation, first and foremost.
-Remind employees one case of food poisoning or food-borne illness can close a business—meaning an end to their jobs.
+Remind employees that one case of food poisoning or food-borne illness can close a business—meaning an end to their jobs.
 Post instructions on proper hand washing techniques next to the hand sink in as many languages as needed.
 For positions where gloves are required, train employees to change them frequently.

 Food safety training must also include teaching your employees how food-borne illnesses are transmitted.
 Additionally, employee safety, primarily around safe knife usage will be a cost-saver as well.
-Ensure cutting gloves are worn, knives are kept sharp and cutting boards are used.
+Ensure cutting gloves are worn, knives are kept sharp, and cutting boards are used.
 Ensure the cutting boards are color-coded to prevent cross-contamination.
 Change out the cutting boards each time you begin prepping a new item.

 You also need to train employees on the signs of bacterial infections— nausea, severe abdominal pain, diarrhea or jaundice.
 These infections not only affect your customers, but other employees as well.
 You’re not going to run an efficient and cost-effective business with half your staff out sick.
 You’ll have to either train new help— always an expensive endeavor—or pay costly overtime to healthy employees.